qiita-spots/qiita/qiita_pet/support_files/doc/source/glossary.rst

  * Gammaproteobacteria is one of the four classes of the phylum of Gram-negative proteobacteria.
 The phylum has a wide range of characteristics, from bacillus to cocci shaped, from chemoautotrophic to photoautotrophic, from aerobic to anaerobic, and from pathogenic to symbiotic relationships.
 “One feature alone, 16s rRNA sequence relationship, has been used to define the class”(1).
 Salmonella and E.coli are both gammaproteobacteria.
  * see also: HMP, Taxonomic Rank, Phylogeny, Taxonomy, Beta Diversity, Proteobacteria

 **Williams, K. P., Gillespie, J. J., Sobral, B. W., Nordberg, E. K., Snyder, E. E., Shallom, J. M., and Dickerman, A. W. (2010).
 Phylogeny of Gammaproteobacteria.
 Journal of Bacteriology, 192(9), 2305-2314.**

+* **HMP**
+ * The Human Microbiome Project (HMP) is “an interdisciplinary effort funded by the NIH Common Fund” to generate “resources that would enable the comprehensive characterization of the human microbiome and analysis of its role in human health and disease” (1).
+The HMP set five goals under a five-year-plan back in its 2008 inception: to develop a reference set of 3,000 isolate microbial genome sequences,” to produce research that estimates “the complexity of the microbial community at each body site,” “to determine the relationship between disease and changes in the human microbiome,” to invent new technologies for microbiome research analysis and establish a database resource center, and to examine the ethical, legal and social implications of studying and applying human microbiome research(1).
+ * see also: OTU, Alpha Diversity, Beta Diversity, Metadata

+**NIH Human Microbiome Project.
+(2009).
+Microbe Magazine, 4(9), 393-393.**
+**The Human Microbiome Consotrium.
+(2012).
+Structure, Function and diversity of the healthy human microbiome.
+486: 207-214.**

 * **Marker gene sequencing**
  * Marker gene sequencing, also known as amplicon sequencing, is a technique that identifies a bacterial organism by its marker gene DNA sequence.
 In microbiome research, scientists use next-generation sequencing tools to amplify a sequence like the 16s rRNA gene, which is then used to infer the phenotypic makeup of that organism.